Chris Cornell: Death and aftermath

 Three weeks after his death, the music video for Cornell's single "Nearly Forgot My Broken Heart" was removed from YouTube.
 Released in September 2015, the video depicted the singer as a death row prisoner in the Old West who survived a hanging.
 Cornell's son, Christopher, also appeared in the video.

 Cornell publicly talked about his struggle with depression, isolation, and suicidal thoughts several times throughout his life.
-This started after Cornell stated he had ingested PCP for the first and only time, causing a "deep scar on his psyche."
+This started after Cornell stated he had ingested PCP for the first and only time, causing a "deep scar on his psyche".
 This changed his life overnight.
-He said he became an introvert, experienced anxiety and depression, dealing with this period for over two years.
-Following Cornell's death, his older brother, Peter, started a campaign to raise awareness of depression and suicide prevention.
-A few days later, Peter revealed that he was being bullied and threatened to change the narrative of his awareness message, stating "this bullying is coming from a place I never could have imagined".
-In October 2017, Peter reacted to criticism directed at him on social media by his brother's mother-in-law.
-He talked about the stigma surrounding mental illness and the addiction narrative being spun by his brother's widow and her family to explain Cornell's death, stating, "And there is that word again.
-Stigma.
-Somehow it's 'sexy' to be an addict (of which I am also familiar), but let's not talk about mental illness.
-Stigma.
-There are those who re-victimize and bully us.
-Taunt and demand us to re-live and tell the details of our painful upbringing.
-To what end?
-It doesn't erase the damage done.
-It doesn't turn back the hands of time.
-We are survivors."
+He said he became an introvert and experienced anxiety and depression, dealing with this period for over two years.

 On July 11, 2017, the Detroit Police Department released the full police report on Cornell's death, along with photographs from Cornell's hotel room and the 911 call from the MGM Grand Detroit from the night of Cornell's death.
-The call was made by a hotel employee at 12:56 a.m., reporting "a nonresponsive guest... inside of Room 1136."
+The call was made by a hotel employee at 12:56 a.m., reporting "a nonresponsive guest...inside of Room 1136."
 According to the report, Martin Kirsten (Cornell's bodyguard) was at the singer's hotel room at 11:30 p.m. to help him with his computer.
 It also says that Cornell's wife, Vicky, talked to her husband at 11:35 p.m.
-Alarmed by what she heard, Vicky phoned Kirsten to ask him to check on her husband "because he did not sound like he was OK."
+Alarmed by what she heard, Vicky phoned Kirsten at 12:15 am to ask him to check on her husband "because he did not sound like he was OK."
 According to Vicky, Cornell kept saying, "I am just tired," and hung up the phone.
-A call from Vicky at 12:15 a.m. prompted Kirsten to go to Cornell's suite to check on him.
+The call prompted Kirsten to go to Cornell's suite to check on him.
 Unable to enter the room because of the interior latch, Kirsten returned to his room and called hotel security.
 Security refused to assist.